-Our form has two main questions - what is your favorite movie and what are your favorite colors?
+Our form has two main questions: what is your favorite movie and what are your favorite colors?
 Each block is wrapped in the div tag we mentioned before.
 Inside this is the fieldset using data-role="controlgroup".
 Finally, you then have your radio and checkbox groups.
-It is important to include the labels within a proper label tab, as each of the previous examples have.
-Once rendered, jQuery Mobile groups these into a nice looking, singular control:
+It is important to include the labels with each input control, as each of the previous examples have.
+Once rendered, jQuery Mobile groups these into a nice-looking, singular control.